 <p>It seems obvious to me that my creative success or failure with grander ideas hinges on securing a “warehouse” of my own.
 The ideas need to flow into something expressive that isn’t <em>just</em> language.
 The executional distance to human performance in the chosen medium is also often too large to be tractable given the volume of my cognitive creative impulses and comparatively meager average manual productivity.
 I am trying to build a workable sink for neuroses and narratives.
 Maybe over time, a more elegant model emerges with canals, levees, moving locks, and modulated flows; something that orders and organizes chaos and entropy.</p>

 <p>It is crucially important for me to understand the difference between pouring water into the apparatus and watching it behave beautifully versus trying to construct the apparatus out of water itself.
-I suspect I’ve been trying to accomplish the latter more as of late and I intend to stop.
-Conversely, I realize I don’t always have to fix the game, but if I neglect to choose which one I’m playing at all on the other hand… well, good luck to me, I guess.</p>
+I suspect I’ve been trying to accomplish the latter more as of late, and I intend to stop.
+I don’t have to fix the game.
+I do have to choose which one I’m playing.</p>

 <p>Takeaway: find a good “warehouse” to work in.
 Find a good sink to throw ideas inside where they can clump together and assume naturally stable shapes to engage in further play.</p>